Chicago/patternlab/source/_patterns/00-atoms/00-global/02-accent-colors.md

 title: Accent Colors
 ---

-The accent color palette defines colors that are used to break up the basic color scheme, and should not be the primary colors used on any template.
+The accent color palette defines colors that are used to break up the basic color scheme, and should not be the primary colors used on primary CDS templates.